ebuchmann/duelystcards/readme.md

 - Add general spell icon to card
 - Style save deck button, and only show when some cards are selected
 - Add icon to import deck
+- Add "waiting" or some notification while saving a deck image is happening

 ### Improvements
 - Icon on "import deck" button